plone/plone.restapi/docs/source/endpoints/relations.md

 GET /plone/<item-with-uuid1>/@relations?backrelations=1
 ```

-List all relations of type `comprisesComponentPart` from any source to a certain object
+List all relations of type `comprisesComponentPart` from any source to a certain object:

 ```
 GET /plone/@relations-catalog?target=uuid1&relation=comprisesComponentPart